JoschHagedorn/triangular-arbitrage-experiment/README.md

 ## Definitions

-This section provides important definitions and assumptions used in this project.
+This section provides important definitions used in this project.

 **Symbol:** \
 In the context of this project, a symbol refers to a trading pair on the Binance exchange, consisting of two (crypto-) currencies (e.g., BTC/ETH, LTC/BTC).
 Each symbol represents the exchange rate between the two (crypto-) currencies in the pair.